rjnienaber/sinatra-chiro/README.md

     set :help_key, "new_help_key"

 The documentation for all routes can be viewed using the path "/routes".
-Similar to the help key, this can be changed by including:
+Similar to the help key, this can be changed by including the following before you require chiro in your application:

     set :routes_path, "/newroutespath"